No Excuses! - A Documentary on Quality Physical Education

 Justifying Physical Education Based on Neuroscience Evidence.
 "Because school administrators are under more scrutiny in recent years to provide quantitative evidence, more time and dollars are allocated to subjects that are assessed on state achievement tests. [...] research from the neurosciences appears to offer additional evidence that strengthens the case for daily physical education in K-12 education."

 Physical Education, School Physical Activity, School Sports and Academic Performance.
-"Given competent providers, PA can be added to the school curriculum by taking time from other subjects without risk of hindering student academic achievement.
+"Given competent providers, physical activity can be added to the school curriculum by taking time from other subjects without risk of hindering student academic achievement.
 On the other hand, adding time to "academic" or "curricular" subjects by taking time from physical education programmes does not enhance grades in these subjects and may be detrimental to health."

 Physical Fitness and Academic Achievement in Third- and Fifth-Grade Students.
 "This study examined 259 public school students in third and fifth grades and found that field tests of physical fitness were positively related to academic achievement.
 Specifically, aerobic capacity was positively associated with achievement, whereas BMI was inversely related."